CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 ### 2. Deploy a minio server for test purposes

-(This is optional - if you already have a S3 server, you can use it)
+(This is optional - if you already have an S3 server, you can use it)

 We will use docker to keep things simple.
 Remember, that this is just for demonstration - our server will be neither secure nor persistent.
 Install docker if you don't have it already: